jpsca/formidable/docs/content/quickstart.md

 ```

-## In the View
+## In the Controller/View

-In your framework of choice, add it to your view.
-Here's how it looks:
+Add the form to your controller in your framework of choice.
+Here's an example using Flask:

 ```python {hl_lines="2 8"}
 from flask import Flask, request, render_template